awasson/civiTAX/README.md

-CiviTAX: A civiCRM tax field extension
+CiviTAX: A CiviCRM tax field extension
 =====================================

 MARCH 24, 2014: REPORTING WORKS!
 WILL CALL FOR TESTING IN THE NEXT DAY OR TWO.